octue/octue-sdk-python/docs/source/creating_digital_twins.rst

 .. _creating_digital_twins:

 ======================
-Creating digital twins
+Creating services
 ======================
-One of the main features of the Octue SDK is to allow you to easily create digital twins that can accept questions and return answers.
+One of the main features of the Octue SDK is to allow you to easily create services that can accept questions and return answers.
 They can run locally on any machine or be deployed to the cloud.
 Currently:

 - The backend communication between twins uses Google Pub/Sub whether they're local or deployed